Model Context Protocol (MCP) Quick Start Guide

 ## Introduction

-The Model Context Protocol (MCP) is an innovative open-source protocol that redefines how large language models (LLM) interact with the external world.
+The Model Context Protocol (MCP) is an innovative open-source protocol that redefines the way large language models (LLM) interact with the external world.
 MCP provides a standardized approach that allows any large language model to easily connect to various data sources and tools, enabling seamless access to and processing of information.
-MCP acts like a USB-C interface for AI applications, providing a standardized way for AI models to connect to different data sources and tools.
+MCP acts like a USB-C interface for AI applications, offering a standardized way for AI models to connect to different data sources and tools.

 MCP has several core features:

-Since most features are primarily designed to serve the Claude client, this document focuses on developing an MCP server that works with general large language models, emphasizing "tools" while briefly explaining other features at the end.
+Since most features primarily serve the Claude client, this document aims to focus on the MCP server's service for general large language models, with an emphasis on "tools," while other features will be briefly explained at the end.

 The transport layer of MCP supports the implementation of two protocols: stdio (standard input/output) and SSE (Server-Sent Events).
 Since stdio is more commonly used, this document will use stdio as an example for explanation.

-This document will use Python version 3.11 and manage the Python project with uv.
-The code will be available on GitHub at the end of this document.
+This document will use Python version 3.11 and utilize uv to manage the Python project.
+The code will be available on GitHub at the end of the document.
 Without further ado, let's get started!

-In this section, we will implement a server for web searching.
+In this section, we will implement a server for network search.
 First, let's initialize our project using uv.

 ```shell